 For reference, here are the rankings

-2. We only include the most recent 18 months of matches.
+2. We only include the most recent 24 months of matches.
 Early in the development stages, it was determined that old matches need to be significantly devalued.
 FIFA includes matches from 4 years ago.
 Elo uses matches from 100 years ago.
 We think that’s irrelevant.
-A cutoff had to be determined, and we felt that 18 months had far more reliable data than using 12 months.
-The difference between 18 and 24 is negligible, so we chose to use the more recent data.
+A cutoff had to be determined, and we felt that 24 months had far more reliable data than using 12 or 18 months.

 3. No adjustment is made for different levels of competition.
 This is probably the most controversial assumption.
 While friendlies are largely viewed as “exhibition” matches, the number of matches in which a team is unable to perform at a level remotely resembling their true form is very small.
 We put everyone on a level playing field and let the data dictate the results.
 Do we probably over-value some teams?
 Yes.
 Do we probably under-value some teams?
 Yes.
 Do we have a better reading on some teams because of this assumption?
 Absolutely.